Adam & Eve: Do Not Eat Forbidden Fruit

 Satan did not care for such things at the time not knowing the power it has over humanity.
 He only wanted to lead Adam and Eve down to subjugation.
 This view is in opposition of those who would imply that Eve was anything but virtuous when she knew her husband following their expulsion from Eden's garden.

 A tradition has decided to debase the honor and integrity of humanity's first parents.
 In solemn truth, Adam and Eve broke no commandments save the transgression to partake of the sin-fruit of that tree.

-Not only did they look like gods, but the had the power to act like Gods.
-When they acted contrarily to the laws of God and partook of fruit poisonous to their systems, death entered the equation where they exercised the power to act as gods knowing good from evil with the power to chose the good and live with God again.— Rodric Anthony Johnson — "Adam & Eve (1) - Multiply and Replenish"
+Not only did they look like gods, but they had the power to act like Gods.
+When they acted contrarily to the laws of God and partook of fruit poisonous to their systems, death entered the equation where they exercised the power to act as gods knowing good from evil with the power to chose the good and live with God again.— Rodric Anthony Johnson —

 Modern-day witnesses testify of the virtue of Adam and Eve as circumspect before the Lord and innocent as children until they gained their knowledge and became like one of the gods, knowing good and evil--receiving the ability to act rather than only acted upon.